CyberFlameGO/svnpython/Doc/library/os.rst

    Return a list containing the names of the entries in the directory given by *path*.
 The list is in arbitrary order.
 It does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.
    Availability: Unix, Windows.

-   .. versionchanged:: 2.3
-      On Windows NT/2k/XP and Unix, if *path* is a Unicode object, the result will be a list of Unicode objects.
-Undecodable filenames will still be returned as string objects.
+   This function can be called with a bytes or string argument, and returns filenames of the same datatype.

 .. function:: lstat(path)